Analyzing PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI)

 |0

-Janus International Group has a consensus target price of $18.00, suggesting a potential upside of 38.36%.
-Given Janus International Group’s higher possible upside, analysts clearly believe Janus International Group is more favorable than PGT Innovations.
+Janus International Group has a consensus target price of $16.00, suggesting a potential upside of 29.35%.
+Given Janus International Group’s higher probable upside, analysts clearly believe Janus International Group is more favorable than PGT Innovations.

 Profitability